RESIDENTIAL STUDENT HANDBOOK

 Durham

 Durham check in and drop off parking is located in Bryan parking lot at the Club and Ninth Street entrance.
-In GPS, use address “1912 W. Club Blvd, Durham, NC 27705”.
+If using GPS, use the address “1912 W. Club Blvd, Durham, NC 27705”.
 Enter into Bryan Lobby for check-in.

 Participants may arrive by any means of transport, but they must indicate the mode of arrival on the forms submitted prior to arrival.
 Students driving themselves to campus must turn in their car keys to campus security and will not be permitted to use their car during the program.